NellielProject/Nelliel/documentation/DEV-GUIDE.md

 These are the minimum browser versions Nelliel must be compatible with:
  - Safari 11
  - Chrome 64
- - Firefox 56
+ - Firefox 60

- Retaining compatibility with older browsers when feasible is encouraged but not mandatory.
+ Retaining compatibility with older browsers is encouraged when reasonably possible.

 ## Versioning
 Upon the initial 1.0 Release, Nelliel versioning will follow Major.Minor.Patch under these definitions:
- - Major: Major breaking changes or project-wide reconstruction.
+ - Major: Major breaking changes or project-wide reworks.
- - Minor: Minor breaking changes, significant new features or changes introduced.
+ - Minor: Minor breaking changes, requirements update, significant new features or changes introduced.
  - Patch: Bug fixes, code tweaks, refinements, minor new features.

 When the version changes, the constant `NELLIEL_VERSION` in file `imgboard.php` must be updated.
 A git tag should be created upon Major or Minor changes, or when a formal release is created.